CraftRigs

 Is the Mac Mini M4 now better than RTX 4060 Ti for local LLMs?

 At 35B — the current MLX target — a Mac with 48GB+ unified memory runs the model where the RTX 4060 Ti 16GB can't load it at all.
-At 14B, where most daily workflows live, the RTX 4060 Ti holds its own at ~22 tok/s and costs less to build around.
+At 14B, where most daily workflows live, the RTX 4060 Ti holds its own in the low-to-mid 20s tok/s and costs less to build around.
 The right answer depends on which model size matters to you.

 Will these gains appear in LM Studio or only Ollama?